Have you ever thought about going abroad during your teacher training programme?

 Why did you choose your host country and the respective internship school?

-Did you do your internship at a local school or a German school abroad?
+Did you do your internship at a local school or a school abroad?

-There was more emphasis on the individuality of the child rather than the class itself.
+More emphasis was placed on the individuality of the child rather than the class itself.

-Yes, Australians are super friendly and open as well as very casual when dealing with strangers.
+Yes, the Australians are super friendly and open and very easy-going when dealing with strangers.

 How high was the cost of living at your internship location?